apalache-mc/apalache/docs/idiomatic/000keep-minimum-state-variables.md

 _A good TLA+ specification minimizes the computation state and makes it visible_.

-TLA+ does not have special syntax for assignments to the variables.
+TLA+ does not have special syntax for variable assignment.
 For a good reason.
 The power of TLA+ is in writing constraints on variables rather than in writing detailed commands.
 If you have been writing in languages such as C, C++, Java, Python, your first reflex would be to define a variable to store the